-I’ve worked for General Public previously, providing some photographs of hop wires near Ledbury, Herefordshire for their Hop Project, as well as documenting the Hop Project at the library in Tipton, so I was really pleased that they asked me to capture the parade in images for them.
+I’ve worked for General Public previously, providing some photographs of hop fields near Ledbury, Herefordshire for their Hop Project, as well as documenting the Hop Project at the library in Tipton, so I was really pleased that they asked me to capture the parade in images for them.

 It was a fun photo shoot – everyone at the event was friendly.
 Longbridge community groups and school children took part, each carried a sign, which were made by the people taking part and that said something that they felt was important.
 The community groups marched with their banners to celebrate the local community.

 As a photo shoot there were some challenges, not least was the low light, as the parade took place in the dark at 7pm, but the mixture of lighting types created a challenge for post-processing because of the mixture of different colour casts from each different light type – for instance sodium light is quite orange, and lacks good contrast.